 You can manually accept emailed invitations sent from Outlook/Outlook.com to Google Calendar in Gmail, but there is a better way.
 Click the gear button in Google Calendar and selecting Settings.
 On the General tab is an option to automatically add invitations to your calendar.

-If you don’t want to use invitations to sync calendars, there are utilities that sync Google and Outlook calendars.
+If you don’t want to use any of our workarounds, there are apps and services that sync Google and Outlook calendars.
+Here are a few of them you might like to try, some of which are free.

 Yet another option is Scand Outlook4Gmail which syncs your Outlook calendar with your Google calendar.
 It can also sync contacts and a single licence costs $28.98.